angular-translate/angular-translate/README.md

 Checkout the [demos](#demos) and [help out](CONTRIBUTING.md) making things better.
 You can start by reading the [docs](#documentation).

+If you like the module and use it in your projects, make it public on [ngmodules](http://ngmodules.org/modules/ngTranslate)!

 ## Quick Start
 Install module via Bower:
 ````